xbello/django-datepick/README.rst

 Why?
 ----

-Each time you use a date field, the form is a text input.
+Each time you use a date field in Django, the form is a text input.
 Any frontend would like a datepicker of somekind.
 Turns out browsers and cellphones already have a datepicker.
 It looks like this in a browser:

 .. image:: https://raw.githubusercontent.com/xbello/django-datepick/master/docs/Firefox_Date.png